Detection and Feature Selection in Sparse Mixture Models: Discussion

-\item {\em Unknown mixing probability for unknown variance} In practice, $\nu$ is usually unknown, and in fact we may not even know whether $\nu = 1/2$ or $\nu \ne 1/2$.
-Nevertheless, relying on the coordinate-wise statistics \eqref{malk3-1} and \eqref{malk5-1} together with a Bonferroni correction is an easy way to adapt to situations where $\nu$ is unknown and may be arbitrary.
-Concerning the variable selection problem, one can consider the union $\hat{J}_1\cup \hat{J}_2$ of the variables detected by the coordinate-wise first moment and second signed moment methods.
+\paragraph{Unknown mixing probability} We have assumed that $\nu$ is unknown.
+However, when the covariance matrix is unknown, it matters whether $\nu = 1/2$ or $\nu \ne 1/2$, for the proposed methods are different --- based on the first absolute moment and the second signed moment, respectively.
+Let us focus on the coordinate-wise methods introduced and studied in \secref{coord-unknown}.
+For the detection problem, an easy way to adapt to situations where it is unknown whether $\nu = 1/2$ or $\nu \ne 1/2$ is to combine the tests based on $T_1$ and $T_2$ with a Bonferroni correction.
+For the variable selection problem, one can simply consider the union $\hat{J}_1\cup \hat{J}_2$ of the variables selected by the two methods.

-\item {\em Mixture models with different covariances.} We assumed everywhere in the paper that the two populations had the same covariance matrix.
+\paragraph{Mixture models with different covariance matrices} We assumed everywhere in the paper that the two populations had the same covariance matrix.
 When this is not the case, assuming the two population covariance matrices are known (both under the null and under the alternative) does not seem as meaningful, and the case where they are unknown is more complex, and we speculate that more sophisticated methods that attempt to cluster the data into two groups (as the GLRT does) may be required.
 We note, however, that the procedure presented in \secref{diagonal} applies in exactly the same way to the special case where the population covariance matrices are diagonal --- although the performance bound established in \prpref{upper_diagonal_sparse} is not valid.

-\item {\em Mixture models with more than two components.} Suppose the mixture, under the alternative, has $K \ge 2$ components, with the $k$th component having mean $\mu_k$ and proportion $\nu_k$, and consider for simplicity the case where the population covariance matrix is known to be the identity, both under the null and the alternative.
+\paragraph{Mixture models with more than two components} Suppose the mixture, under the alternative, has $K \ge 2$ components, with the $k$th component having mean $\mu_k$ and proportion $\nu_k$, and consider for simplicity the case where the population covariance matrix is known to be the identity, both under the null and the alternative.
 Then, under the alternative,